rohithsowmithra/Casting-Agency/README.md

 ## Pre-requisites and Local Development
 Developers using this project should already have python3 and pip installed.
 This uses [Auth0](https://auth0.com/) for authentication and authorization.
 So, developers working on this project should have an auth0 account.
-Also, as this project is deployed on [Heroku](https://www.heroku.com/), it is advised tp create heroku account and setup the app for deployment.
+Also, as this project is deployed on [Heroku](https://www.heroku.com/), it is advised to create heroku account and setup the app for deployment.

 ## Dependencies
 This project uses Flask to build the apis.
 Endpoints needs to be integrated with Auth0 for Authentication and Authorization.
-To start off with backend, install the requirements specified in requirements.txt.
+To know more about dependencies for this project, please take a a look at requirements.txt file.

 ### Installing Dependencies
 #### Python